 An Example of How It Works

 Longtime supporters Susan and Charlie have two goals: First, they want to make sure VPR continues to receive support after they're gone.
 Second, they want to memorialize Charlie's parents, Mr. and Mrs. Jones.

 Susan and Charlie make a $25,000 donation to VPR, which we invest, and each year, a portion of the income from the invested money will be used to support our mission in honor of the Joneses.
-Plus, Susan and Charlie get a federal income tax charitable deduction on their taxes because they made a lump-sum gift.
+Plus, Susan and Charlie qualify for a federal income tax charitable deduction on their taxes.

 Make Sure You Have a Plan for All Your Assets

 Download our FREE Personal Estate Planning KitDownload My Kit